 This proxy statement contains seven proposals requiring stockholder action, each of which is discussed in more detail below.
 Proposal 1 requests the election of 11 directors to the Board of Directors.
 Proposal 2 requests an advisory vote on executive compensation.
 Proposal 3 requests ratification of the appointment of KPMG LLP as Sallie Mae's independent registered public accounting firm for the fiscal year ending December 31, 2014.
 Proposal 4 requests a vote to approve an amendment to the LLC Agreement of Navient, LLC (now a wholly-owned subsidiary of Navient), to eliminate the provision requiring the stockholders of Sallie Mae to approve certain actions by or involving Navient, LLC.
 Proposal 5 requests a vote to amend Sallie Mae's Certificate of Incorporation to eliminate cumulative voting.
-Proposal 6 requests a vote on a stockholder proposal regarding proxy access.
-Finally, Proposal 7 requests a vote on a stockholder proposal regarding disclosure of lobbying expenditures and contributions.
+Proposal 6 requests a vote on a stockholder proposal regarding disclosure of lobbying expenditures and contributions.